 statistics a named vector containing the aggregated summary statistics computed by CombineFunc.
 The names correspond to samples and are derived from colnames(inputMat). comparisons a logical matrix containing the individual TSP votes (TRUE if the first pair feature is larger then the second one, FALSE otherwise).
-The columns of this matrix correspond to TSP comparisons and are named accordingly using feature names derived from rownames(inputMat).
-The columns of this matrix correspond to the samples and are named accordingly using colnames(inputMat).
+The columns of this matrix correspond to TSP comparisons and are named accordingly using feature names the samples and are named accordingly using colnames(inputMat).